 Education and Experience:

-I have experience working as a mobile crisis therapist in emergency departements at jails for Community Reach Center.
-In this position, I served with individuals experiencing severe crisis and collaborated with their families, doctors, nurses, and other treatment teams.
-I also worked as crisis clinician at Rocky Mountain Crisis Partner counseling individuals who were experiencing suicidal or homicidal thoughts, trauma, domestic violence, child abuse, or struggling with addiction.
+Currently, I work as an outpatient clinician at San Luis Valley Behavioral Health Group and treat individuals with a variety of concerns and issues.
+I also have experience working as a mobile crisis therapist in emergency departments and prisons for Community Reach Center.
+I also worked as crisis clinician at statewide Colorado Crisis Services, where I counseled individuals who were experiencing suicidal or homicidal thoughts, trauma, domestic violence, child abuse, or struggling with addiction.
 I also served as an individual and family therapist at the non-profit Family Tree, as well as intern at the eating disorder clinic Pacific Shores Hospital and homeless shelter at Salvation Army.

 I am primarily a Depth (Jungian) Psychotherapist that specializes in treating trauma and trauma-related disorders such as PTSD.
 Emotional pain, which is often suppressed in our modern culture, provides us with information that something is out of balance within ourselves or in our lives.
 Jungian Psychology aims to explore and acknowledge emotional pain and uncover the root problems influencing the individual.
 This approach aims to gain a clear understanding of what is creating one's symptoms instead of merely treating the symptoms.
 Only from a clear understanding of the problem, can one begin to heal.